 The automobile industry, like any other Reality Crazy industry, is dependent on consumers.
 In my opinion, American and Japanese companies have looked at consumers and other stakeholders differently.
 Thus, we are in a situation where some companies are doing better than others.
-But the big question is – Are they doing better or worse based on the demand that exists in the market.
+But the big question is – Are they doing better or worse based on the demand that exists in the market?

-But to reflect on how they were doing, we should look at the bare facts that these companies have continued for nearly 100 years and spent nearly 50 of those years in the top 10 list of fortune 500 magazines.
+But to reflect on how they were doing, we should look at the bare facts that these companies have continued for nearly 100 years and spent almost 50 of those years in the top 10 list of Fortune 500 magazines.
 Of late, the difference has occurred in the preferences of the consumers and the changes in the environment.
 Consumers want cars that are easier to drive and economically efficient to maintain with skyrocketing gasoline prices.

 Japanese Car Market